 Instead of focusing on what she filled her day with, she was now better able to articulate her brand and value by communicating to her clients exactly what outcomes she enabled them to achieve.

 So, when defining what it is that you do, instead of telling people what you fill your day with, focus instead on the outcomes you produce and what problems and challenges can you help an organisation to overcome.

 PILLAR 3: IDENTIFY YOUR AREA OF SPECIALISATION

-This is where you pinpoint where you have the greatest depth of skills, experience and knowledge.
-A strong Personal Brand is one that focuses around a key area of specialisation.
+Another secret to unlocking your Personal Brand is to pinpoint where you have the greatest depth of skills, experience and knowledge.
+A strong Brand is one that focuses around a key area of specialisation.